ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Notice

-1. All operations is going to use ledger, as is required for `Mainnet`.
-Locally stored keys can be used for multisig on `Fuji` (as ledger can also be used on `Fuji`), but this tutorial is going to not focus on that.
+1. Due to `Mainnet` requirements at CLI, all operations are going to use ledger.
+The user can specify locally stored keys for multisig on `Fuji` (also the user can choose ledger on `Fuji`), but this tutorial is going to not focus on that.
-2. The ledger that is connected when creating the TXs (when doing the `deploy` command), is going to be used to pay for the fees (2 AVAX), and as first control key of the 2 required.
+2. The ledger connected when creating the TXs (when doing the `deploy` command), is going to to pay for the fees (2 AVAX), and as first control key of the 2 required.
-3. A different ledger is going to be needed for the second signature, which is going to pay no fees.
+3. The user needs a different ledger for the second signature, which is going to pay no fees.

 ## Prerequisites